egressif.

 A hierarchy that matches reality

-Organizations contain teams.
-Teams own domains.
-Domains carry mailboxes and routing preferences.
-Every sending identity is a first-class object with its own configuration, isolation, and history.
+Organizations contain workspaces.
+Workspaces own domains.
+Domains carry mailboxes, DNS records, and routing preferences.
+Every object is first-class with its own configuration, isolation, and history.
 Works the same whether you are one company with three streams or an agency with two hundred brands.

 02